TheStupidDev/AJW-Command-System/README.md

-You can download the release here! :)
+You can learn and download the source code here! :)